scikit-hep/awkward/CONTRIBUTING.md

 python -m pytest tests/test_XXXX-yyyy.py
 ```

 and it makes it easier to figure out why a particular test was added.
 The easiest way to make a new testing file is to copy an existing one and replace its `test_zzzz` functions with your own.
+The previous tests should also give you a sense of the way we test things and the kinds of things that are constrained in tests.

 ### Building documentation locally

+Documentation is automatically built by each pull request.
+You usually won't need to build the documentation locally, but if you do, this section describes how.

 We use [Sphinx](https://pypi.org/project/Sphinx/) to generate documentation.

-You need some additional packages installed on your system to build the documentation:
+You may need to install some additional packages:

   * [Doxygen](https://www.doxygen.nl/download.html)
   * [pycparser](https://pypi.org/project/pycparser/)